X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 1. Download the character in FBX format from sketchfab with the link given above.
 2. Unzip the character archive wherever you want.
 3. Create a new Unreal project or open an existing one.
 4. Drag and drop the fbx file of the character in the wanted folder.
 Here we will place it inside the "Example" folder.
+The import window will open.
-5. **Do not forget to import the MorphTarget by checking the appropriate boxes and click on "Import".**
+5. **Do not forget to import the MorphTarget by checking the appropriate boxes.
+Then click on "Import".**

 ![](./images/Getting_Started_image_1.png)